Portugal finance minister resigns amid austerity fatigue

 At the last review of Portugal by creditors, the country won an easing of tough budget goals and Prime Minister Pedro Passos Coelho has suggested he may request a fresh relaxation for next year if the economic outlook worsens.

-Analysts said Albuquerque, like Gaspar, was a credible technocrat whose choice signaled continuity.
+Analysts said Albuquerque, like Gaspar, was a credible technocrat whose choice signalled continuity.

 Albuquerque recently led a complex process to renegotiate high-risk derivatives contracts sold to Portuguese state firms by banks which had amounted to potential losses of around 3 billion.
 The state has managed to reduce its liabilities, but has revealed little concrete data.